 The float charge, once again if the rate of charge set at the absorption stage were to be continued beyond the desired level the battery would be damaged from over charging.
 To avoid this the regulator brings down the pressure of voltage.
 This protects the battery from overcharging while the engine is running for extended periods of time.

-Many regulators have many features that are engineered to prolong battery life, as well as, to enhance safety.
+Many regulators have many features that are designed to prolong battery life, as well as, to enhance safety.
 Some of them are: